d3x0r/STFRPhysics/README.md

  - lnQuat - short for 'quaternion in natural log mapping'  (lnQuats for plural); may also be said as 'log-quaternion' or 'Log Quat'.
  - dlnQuat - short for 'dual log-quaternion'; this adds a separate x/y/z coordinate that represents the translation/location of the quaternion; this point is the 'origin' of any child frames (more later).
  - Quat - the type `class Quat`.
+ - principalling - the updating of a lnQuaternion to its prinicpal angles and the associated rate.
+There is a method `principle()` which sets a lnQuaternion to its principal angles.

 ## Frame Computation Using Dual Log-Quaternions

 I've come to relearn much about the quatnerions and complex numbers especially with applications to rotation.
-Quaternions have a natrual logarithm function, and a exp.
-So many places stress so very much that the order of multiplication matter; however, there's a note that the quaternions are also unit-quaternion or normalized in the process of calculation.
+Quaternions have a natural logarithm function, and a exp.
+Many places stress so very much that the order of multiplication matters; however, there's a note that the quaternions which are also unit-quaternion or normalized in the process of calculation.
 So the reciprical of a unit-quaternion is also the conjugate; so the order or multiplying `pq` vs `qp` is just a matter of applying a negative sign.
 Even in the non-logarithmic form, the calculation to apply a quaternion for a calculation and involves cross products, such that `A x B  !=  B x A` which is true, but `A x B == -B X A`.
-This helps identify how order remains in the log-quatnerion space.
+This helps identify how order remains in the log-quaternion space.

 Given two logrithmic quaternions(LQ) `LP` and `LQ`, and their equivalent base forms `P` and `Q`,   The multiplication of `P * Q` is
-`LP + LQ` OR `LQ + LP` because addition is commutative;  However the multiplication of `Q * P` is also `Q / P` (since the conjugate is also the recipricol), so this is a subtraction of logs `lQ - lP`.
+`LP + LQ` OR `LQ + LP` because addition is commutative;  However the multiplication of `Q * P` is also `P / Q` (since the conjugate is also the recipricol), so this is a subtraction of logs `lP - lQ`.
 If the multiplication terms are switched, the same order of operations is preserved in addition of LQ by flipping the sign appropriately.
 Probably the above is better expressed if the parital -- and ---- signs were shown...
 Addition is probably `(--lP) - (-lQ)`... (which doesn't reverse ... just becomes -lp - lq which isn't right either.

 `PQ = e^lP * e^lQ = e^(lP+lQ)`

 `QP = e^lQ * e^lP = e^(lQ-lP)`

+On Reflection; it should follow if `Q * P` is  also `P / Q` then `P * Q` is also `Q / P`, No, that doesn't clarify anything, and just muddies the waters.
+Adding an Angle `A + B`
+, it's the same as `A - (360-B)`  or `A + B - 360`....
+Let's just go ahead and blame it on the 2PI Modulous.
+The point really is, we shouldn't be doing our quaternion math in the projection of the thing.
+It's like always computing things about the cube on the screen from the pixels on the screen - they make AI's to do that, not formulas.

 ### Hypothetical failure case